skbt27i/JavascriptGrapher/README.md

 # JavascriptGrapher

-A project I wrote freshman year of college.
+A project I wrote sophomore year of college to learn about react.

 This app grabs data points with a React frontend, processes it, and interprets it with a Node Express backend.
 A linear regression and its corresponding equation are displayed to the user.